 • Working single parents have seen the fastest rise; now three in ten are in poverty.
 It was two in ten in 2010/11.

 • The risk of poverty has increased for both full-time and part-time workers, and for workers with and without disabilities.
 Differences in employment rates, how much work is full- or part-time and the prevalence of low pay all contribute to differences between regions.
 (Joseph Rowntree Foundation, full report).”

 What needs to be done

 But given the economic crisis and the expected failures of many businesses, we can expect rising unemployment once the furlough system ends.
-The private sector will be reluctant to make large scale investment due to uncertainty of consumer demand (for goods consumed here and those sold overseas).
-New industrial goods can’t be produced straight away (unless intermediate goods and raw materials are being held in storage) and how much is brought on line is dependent both on expected profitability and expected demand.
+The private sector will be reluctant to make large-scale investment due to the uncertainty of consumer demand (for goods consumed here and those sold overseas).
+New industrial goods can’t be produced straight away (unless intermediate goods and raw materials are being held in storage) and how much is brought online is dependent both on expected profitability and expected demand.

 The Women’s Budget Group argues for a Care-Led Recovery from the pandemic.
 Investment in the care sector would mean money invested in child-care, in support and assistance for the disabled and elderly, in increasing education for people at all stages of their lives.
 Investment in social provision would not only provide what people desperately need through the creation of employment and training for those interested in working in these sectors but if done through the public sector with a national living wage (and therefore not subject to profitability considerations) the number of jobs created will be higher than that for other sites of investment like construction.
 While currently these jobs are predominately done by women, they can be done by men as well – which would impact gender differentials in pay.
 And these jobs themselves don’t produce carbon and hence support the just transition and green recovery for the economy.